Cambia lingua / Switch language: ITA

 - Transfer the cake batter into the springform and bake for 25 - 30 minutes at 340F or 170C then set aside to cool completely.

 - To a pot add filtered orange juice (without orange bits), sugar and potato starch.
 Stir with a whisk to dissolve the sugar and the starch.

 - On medium-low heat cook the liquid for one to two minutes, while stirring.
 As soon as the liquid thickens take it out of the heat and keep stirring for another minute.

 Fill the cake

 - With a serrated knife, cut the orange cake open in half.
-Make sure the cake has cooled completely.
+Make sure the cake has cooled completely before you do that.

-- Add the orange curd and spread evenly on the base layer of the cake.
+- Add the orange curd and spread it evenly on the base layer of the cake.

-- Cover with the top layer and sprinkle with powdered sugar and enjoy.
-You can eat your cake immediately.
+- Cover with the top layer, sprinkle with powdered sugar and enjoy.

-Will you be cooking this orange cake at home?
+Did you try this recipe at home?
 Let us know in the comments below or tag us on Instagram at theplantbasedschool 🙂